Internal Audit Policy

 4.2.3 The CAE shall:

-220.127.116.11 Be independent from CIHR line management and operations to allow objective assurance services on all areas of CIHR responsibility.
-The exceptions to this policy requirement are the CAE's responsibilities for the provision of advice, training, and facilitation services related to Corporate Risk Management, Evaluation, Internal Control, and Planning, Reporting and Measurement.
-To protect the independence and objectivity of Internal Audit, the following measures shall be taken:
+220.127.116.11 Be independent from CIHR line management and operations to allow objective assurance services in all areas of CIHR responsibility.
+To protect the independence and objectivity of the Office of Internal Audit, the following measures shall be taken:

 - if independence or objectivity is impaired in fact or appearance, the CAE shall disclose the details of the impairment to appropriate parties, including the CIHR AC.
 The AC has approved a process for addressing these situations;

-- CIHR Internal Audit shall refrain from assessing specific operations for which it is, or was previously, responsible.
+- CIHR's Office of Internal Audit shall refrain from assessing specific operations for which it is, or was previously, responsible.
 Objectivity is presumed to be impaired if an internal auditor provides assurance services for an activity for which the internal auditor had responsibility within the previous year; and

 - assurance engagements for functions over which the CAE has responsibility shall be overseen by a party outside the internal audit activity.